 Sharing is caring!

 Are you thinking of travel to the Netherlands?
-Do you look for a sustainable way to travel and see wild animals at the Wadden Sea?
+Do you look for a sustainable way to travel and see wild animals at the Wadden Sea like the seals in the Netherlands?
 Then the activity to release seals into the wild at the Wadden Sea might be the right fit for you!
 Let me know if you have any questions or just want to share how cute the pictures are.
 You can use the comment section below!